RandomCodeSpace/container-manager-lib/README.md

 Replace `[your-github-username]` with your actual GitHub username or organization name.

+### Releasing to Maven Central

+This project includes a GitHub Actions workflow that automatically deploys the library to Maven Central when a new GitHub release is created.

+To release a new version:

+1. Update the version in `pom.xml`
+2. Create a new release in GitHub with an appropriate tag (e.g., v0.1.0)
+3. The GitHub Actions workflow will automatically build and deploy the library to Maven Central

+#### Required GitHub Secrets

+The following secrets must be configured in your GitHub repository settings:

+- `OSS_NEXUS_USER`: Your Sonatype OSSRH username
+- `OSS_NEXUS_PASS`: Your Sonatype OSSRH password
+- `GPG_PRIVATE_KEY`: Your GPG private key for signing artifacts
+- `GPG_PASSPHRASE`: The passphrase for your GPG key

+These secrets are used by the GitHub Actions workflow to authenticate with Maven Central and sign the artifacts.

 ## Usage

 Add the JAR to your project's dependencies and use the container management API as shown in the examples below: